Departmental Prizes and Awards

 The Eben Alexander Prize in Greek

 This award was established in 1887 by the family of Dr. Eben Alexander, Professor of Greek in the Department from 1886 to 1909.
 A prize of $500 is presented annually to the undergraduate student who, in the opinion of the faculty of the Department of Classics, presents the best rendering into English of selected passages of Greek not previously read.
 The award is presented at the Chancellor’s Award Ceremony in April.
 The prize exam is normally administered in February.
 Students intending to take the exam should sign up in advance with the Student Services Manager and bring blue books and pens or pencils to the exam itself.
-For current and previous prize winners, see here.
+For current and previous prize winners, see the Prize Winners Past and Present page.

 The Nims Scholarship